Improving revenue cycle management with deep learning: A healthcare case study

-Deep learning is attracting attention in health care in a variety of areas.
-A lot of work is underway training deep learning models to support clinical applications, such as the prediction and diagnosis of disease.
-While promising in these areas, deep learning also has inherent risks in interpretability of results and quality of data that need to be addressed before it is more widely used in the clinical environment.
+Deep learning is attracting attention in healthcare in a variety of areas.
+A lot of work is underway in training deep learning models to support clinical applications, such as the prediction and diagnosis of disease.
+While promising in these areas, deep learning also has inherent risks in interpretability of results and quality of data that need to be addressed before it’s more widely used in the clinical environment.
 On the other hand, there is near-term opportunity to use deep learning to streamline operational processes without running the risk of applications in diagnostic and decision support tools.

-In this session, Sanji Fernando, Vice President and Head of the OptumLabs Center for Applied Data Science, will share his experience from the end-to-end process of building, deploying, and operating a deep learning model that improves hospital revenue cycle management: including use case understanding, performance metric selection, data preparation, tool selection and tradeoffs, model development and optimization, model selection, deployment, and model operations.
-Sanji will also share key learnings along the way on what worked well and opportunities for improvement in training future deep learning models in health care.
+Sanji Fernando explores his experience from the end-to-end process of building, deploying, and operating a deep learning model that improves hospital revenue cycle management, including use case understanding, performance metric selection, data preparation, tool selection and trade-offs, model development and optimization, model selection, deployment, and model operations.
+Sanji also details key knowledge gained along the way on what worked well and opportunities for improvement in training future deep learning models in healthcare.

 Leave a Comment or Question